-A former standout with the Golden Griffins, Brendan Murphy returns to Canisius for the 2014 season and is set to serve as the program’s defensive coordinator.
+A former standout with the Golden Griffins, Brendan Murphy is in his fourth season as assistant coach, serving as the program’s offensive and recruiting coordinator.

 The Williamsville, N.Y. native helped lead the Griffs to a MAAC Championship as a team captain in 2012, earning MAAC All-Tournament Team honors.
 Overall, Murphy appeared in all 14 games as a senior, ranking second on the team with 57 ground balls and 15 caused turnovers.
 During his four-year collegiate career, Murphy played in 36 games, collecting 73 ground balls and 18 caused turnovers.

 Murphy earned his bachelor’s degree in communications from Canisius in 2012.
 He is currently pursing his master’s in sport administration.